Murray Campbell: Chess computing

-Campbell was involved in surveillance projects related to petroleum production, disease outbreak, and financial data.
-In earlier work, Campbell was a member of the teams that developed chess machines: HiTech and a project to culminate in Deep Blue, the latter being the first computer to defeat the reigning world chess champion, Garry Kasparov, in a challenge match, in 1997.
+He started working on Deep Blue in 1989, he served as the AI expert.
+In the match where Deep Blue beat world chess champion Garry Kasparov, in February 1997, Murray was there as an IBM computer scientist, and he moved the pieces as instructed by the computer program.
+Deep Blue in that match became the first computer to defeat the reigning world chess champion.
 Kasparov had won an earlier match the previous year.
 (Based on text taken from a newsletter by Mike Oettel, of the Shriver Center at UMBC.)